 At Hidden Camp Farm, hens are free to forage in the fields, to scratch in the dirt, and to nestle themselves in the shade on sunny days.
 While their diets are supplemented with minerals and grains, we take great care to serve them only Certified Organic grains that never contain soy.
-Why no soy?
-Well, there are many reasons.
-The following article covers a few of them.

 Often, soy is sought out as an alternative source of protein because of fears over fats and cholesterol and concerns about safety of animal foods produced by modern factory farming.
 Yet soy products are hard to digest and are to low in two essential amino acids to count as complete protein.

 Soybeans are very high in physic acid, which binds to minerals, such as zinc, calcium and magnesium, and hinders their absorption .
 Soy also contains potent

 enzymes inhibitors.
 The phytic acid and enzyme inhibitors in soy are not neutralized by ordinary soaking, only fermentation.
 Even worse, soy contains phytoestrogens – plant hormones which interfere with our own hormones and which depress thyroid function.

 And in addition, most soybeans are commercially grown from GMO seed and are heavily sprayed – more reason to avoid them.